junxit/us-congress-bills-115/bill.md

       >     - **(iv)** *Continuation of benefits pending appeal* The unified procedures under clause (i) shall, with respect to all benefits under parts A and B and title XIX subject to appeal under such procedures, incorporate provisions under current law and implementing regulations that provide continuation of benefits pending appeal under this title and title XIX.
       >   - **(C)** *Requirement for unified grievances and appeals* For 2022 and subsequent years, the contract of a specialized MA plan for special needs individuals described in subsection (b)(6)(B)(ii) with a State Medicaid agency under paragraph (3)(D) shall require the use of unified grievances and appeals procedures as described in subparagraph (B).
       >   - **(D)** *Requirements for full integration for certain dual SNPs*
-      >     - **(i)** *Requirement* For 2022 and subsequent years, a specialized MA plan for special needs individuals described in subsection (b)(6)(B)(ii) shall meet one or more of the following requirements, to the extent allowed by the State, for integration of benefits under this title and title XIX:
+      >     - **(i)** *Requirement* For 2021 and subsequent years, a specialized MA plan for special needs individuals described in subsection (b)(6)(B)(ii) shall meet one or more of the following requirements for integration of benefits under this title and title XIX:
       >       - **(I)** Meet the requirements of a fully integrated plan described in section 1853(a)(1)(B)(iv)(II) (other than the requirement that the plan have similar average levels of frailty, as determined by the Secretary, as the PACE program).
       >       - **(II)** Enter into a capitated contract with the State Medicaid agency to provide long-term services and supports or behavioral health services, or both.
-      >       - **(III)** Enter into any other type of arrangement, as determined appropriate by the Secretary.
+      >       - **(III)** To the extent the State does not allow for or require such a specialized MA plan to enter into a capitated contract described in subclause (II), enter into another type of integration arrangement, as determined appropriate by the Secretary after consultation with stakeholders, such as by—
+      >         - **(aa)** entering into a contract with the State that requires notifying the State in a timely manner of hospitalizations, emergency room visits, and hospital or nursing home discharges of enrollees or otherwise requires sharing data that would benefit the coordination of items and services under this title and the State plan under title XIX; or
+      >         - **(bb)** offering, by a parent organization, a Medicaid managed care plan that provides long term services and supports or behavioral health services to the same enrollees as under such specialized MA plan.
-      >     - **(ii)** *Sanctions* For 2022 and subsequent years, if the Secretary determines that a specialized MA plan fails to comply with clause (i), the Secretary may provide for the application against the Medicare Advantage organization offering the plan any of the remedies described in section 1857(g)(2).
+      >     - **(ii)** *Sanctions* For 2021 and subsequent years, if the Secretary determines that a specialized MA plan fails to comply with clause (i), the Secretary may provide for the application against the Medicare Advantage organization offering the plan any of the remedies described in section 1857(g)(2).

   - **(2)** *Conforming amendment to responsibilities of Federal Coordinated Health Care Office* Section 2602(d) of Public Law 111–148 (42 U.S.C.
 1315b(d)) is amended by adding at the end the following new paragraphs:
     > - **(6)** To act as a designated contact for States under subsection (f)(8)(A) of section 1859 of the Social Security Act (42 U.S.C.
 1395w–28) with respect to the integration of specialized MA plans for special needs individuals described in subsection (b)(6)(B)(ii) of such section.